george-hawkins/micropython-notes/esp32-devkitc-vb/README.md

 Notes:

-* The button value is `False` when the button is pressed, which is maybe the opposite to what you'd expect.
+* The button value is `False` when the button is pressed, which is maybe the opposite of what you'd expect.
-* The code may print more often than you'd expect due to a phenomenon called [bounce](https://learn.adafruit.com/make-it-switch/debouncing) (though if you look at the [board schematic](https://dl.espressif.com/dl/schematics/esp32_devkitc_v4-sch.pdf), you'll see that the buttons have 0.1&micro;F capicitors in parallel which is a cheap mechanism for reducing bounce).
+* The code may print more often than you'd expect due to a phenomenon called [bounce](https://learn.adafruit.com/make-it-switch/debouncing) (though if you look at the [board schematic](https://dl.espressif.com/dl/schematics/esp32_devkitc_v4-sch.pdf), you'll see that the buttons have 0.1&micro;F capacitors in parallel which is a cheap mechanism for reducing bounce).

 You can press `ctrl-C` to interrupt the running code and return to the MicroPython REPL prompt.
 And then press `ctrl-X` to return to the `rshell` prompt.